wp-plugins/amazon-post-purchase/readme.txt

 == Changelog ==
 = 1.1.1 =
-* License is now MIT - so you can do what you want with this plugin.
 * Better documentation, including adding section on how to customize look of widget through CSS.
 * Cleaned out some of the kruft in the code.
 * This plugin is now owned and maintained by [Loudlever, Inc.](http://www.loudlever.com)